 A thesis is the whole of the examinable work submitted for examination for Doctor of Philosophy or Master by Research in accordance with the Charles Sturt University Higher Degree by Research (HDR) Policy.
 The thesis may include previously published material, creative or artistic components, software, codes, models and appendices.
-Schedule 3 of this policy describes different formats available for a thesis, including that of a ‘Thesis by Publication’ and ‘Doctor of Philosophy by Prior Publication’.
+The Higher Degree research Policy (version 6) describes different formats available for a thesis, including that of a ‘Thesis by Publication’ and ‘Doctor of Philosophy by Prior Publication’.

 The thesis must comply with the requirements of the Copyright Act, particularly with respect to (a) including copyright material in a Thesis submitted for examination and in the final ‘published’ version of the thesis, and (b) where published material is included in a Thesis by publication.